SoulEngineProject/Light.vn-works/docs/tech_debt.md

 # Tech Debt

-Known gaps, ordered by risk.
+To me: Known gaps, ordered by risk.
 All small fixes.

 ## `BASE_URL` not set in production